-The subsequent investigation revealed one of the occupants, Tayvone Emmanuel Warren, 19, of 33 Keepsake Place, Waldorf, Md., was responsible for intentionally igniting the fire with combustibles placed on the stovetop which then spread to the rest of the kitchen.
-Smoke and soot spread throughout the remainder of the one-story single family home.
+The subsequent investigation revealed one of the occupants, Tayvone Emmanuel Warren, 19, of 33 Keepsake Place, Waldorf, Md., was responsible for intentionally igniting the fire with combustibles placed on the stovetop, which then spread to the rest of the kitchen.
+Smoke and soot spread throughout the remainder of the one-story single-family home.
 Warren was transported to the St. Mary’s County MedStar Hospital on an Emergency Petition on the night of the fire for evaluation.
-He was placed into custody upon his release on Aug.
-28, 2017, and transported to the St. Mary’s County Detention Center without incident.
+Upon his release on Aug.
+28, 2017, he was placed into custody and transported to the St. Mary’s County Jail without incident.

 Investigators say that Warren has been charged with 1st Degree Arson and Reckless Endangerment and is awaiting a bond review.

 Malicious arson by a person to the group home in which he is a resident is risky business for being granted bail.

 Pathways treats and services patients with mental disabilities and operate day care facilities for its patients as well as counseling services.